 If an employee is not interviewed or selected for a position that person has applied for, the employee may contact the Office of Human Resources to obtain a written explanation of why the employee was not selected for that position.

 Section 7.
-Privacy of Employee Information
+Accommodations